jgrelet/oceano2python/docs/Readme-Python.txt

 update([other])
     Update the dictionary with the key/value pairs from other, overwriting existing keys.
 Return None. update() accepts either another dictionary object or an iterable of key/value pairs (as tuples or other iterables of length two).
 If keyword arguments are specified, the dictionary is then updated with those key/value pairs: d.update(red=1, blue=2).

 values()
     Return a new view of the dictionary’s values.
 See the documentation of view objects.

+The objects returned from dict.keys(), dict.values(), and dict.items() are called dictionary views.
+They provide a dynamic view on the dictionary’s entries, which means that when the dictionary changes, the view reflects these changes.
+To force the dictionary view to become a full list use list(dictview).

 Fonctions spéciales: